 Although no tram stops will be closed for the event, participants are advised not to travel to Pomona as the Start Area is not easily accessible from there and you will need to wait to cross over the busy race route (at the designated crossing areas) more than once to reach the start area, which may cause delays to your journey.

 Please note for your arrival planning / timings – that all runners must access the Start Area from Talbot Road to go through the correct start process, even if you arrive ‘run ready’ with no need to use the Bag Drop.
-This is also where the toilets are located.
+The toilets are also located near this area.

 Make sure that you check your journey in advance and leave plenty of time for busy Trams and possible queuing.
 For service updates across the weekend visit the Metrolink website.